AlloyCI/alloy-runner/docs/configuration/runner_autoscale_aws/index.md

 builds take, etc. You can start with something low like `10`, and increase or decrease its value going forward.

-The `check_interval` option defines how often the Runner should check GitLab for new jobs, in seconds.
+The `check_interval` option defines how often the Runner should check AlloyCI for new jobs, in seconds.

 Example: